Accurate projected augmented wave datasets for BaFe$_2$As$_2$: Conclusion

-In conclusion, we have constructed a reliable PAW dataset that yields results comparable to the FLAPW method, that is then used to study electronic and magnetic structure for BaFe$_2$As$_2$.
+In conclusion, we have constructed a reliable PAW dataset that yields results comparable to the FLAPW method, that we then used to study electronic and magnetic structure for BaFe$_2$As$_2$.
 A thorough comparison between exchange-correlation functionals as well as structural optimizations were presented.
-It is found that the LDA exchange-correlation functional will miss the SDW-AFM configuration under full structural optimization, and the PBE gives the correct ground state.
+It is found that the LDA exchange-correlation functional misses the SDW-AFM configuration under full structural optimization, and the PBE gives the correct ground state.
 The important $c$-axis lattice parameter and $z_{\mathrm{As}}$ can be obtained within reasonable error for the SDW-AFM state with the PBE exchange-correlation functional, but both values are noticeably reduced for the NM state.
 Therefore, the electronic structure of the SDW-AFM state is insensitive to structural optimization, but the optimization will yield unacceptable electronic structure for the NM state.
 PBE can describe the SDW-AFM ground state very well but not the NM state, and the LDA fails for both.
-Based on the apparent correlation between magnetism and crystal structure, we therefore propose that LDA/GGA fails for the NM state because of a strong magnetic-phonon coupling within the iron-pnictide compounds, and that this strong coupling may be the mechanism for the electron pairing.
-We suggest future study to focus on the magnetic-phonon coupling effect.
+The apparent correlation between magnetism and crystal structure suggests that LDA/GGA fails for the NM state because of a strong magnetic-phonon coupling within the iron-pnictide compounds, and that this strong coupling may be the mechanism for the electron pairing.
+We have also simulated the surface properties of BaFe$_2$As$_2$.
+The simulated STM image is inconsistent with the experiment, which is probably due to insufficient experimental resolution.
+It was also found that the Ba atom diffuses on the As-terminated BaFe$_2$As$_2$ with a large barrier of 1.2 eV, and that the Ba atom has a well-defined adsorption site on this surface.
+The barrier suggests a low mobility of the Ba atoms on the surface.

 This work is supported by NSF-DMR.
 The authors would like to thank the UF-HPC center, ORNL CNMS user program, and DOE/NERSC for the computational resources that have contributed to the research results reported within this paper.
+The PAW datasets and the parameters used to generate them are available on http://www.qtp.ufl.edu/igator/PAW.htm.